 South Platte River

 While the “Raddy” may be the state's longest river, the South Platte River may be one of the state's most popular.
 The entire stretch is home to many of the most famed fishing destinations in the world.
-While the Platte's popularity and access from the Front Range make the river congested during prime fishing months, the river still provides anglers with the chance to hook up with a trout of a lifetime if you're willing to put in the work.
+Although the Platte's popularity, and access from the Front Range, make the river congested during prime fishing months, the river still provides anglers with the chance to hook up with a trout of a lifetime if they're willing to put in the work.

 Any angler should plan to focus their plans around the South Park region of the South Platte.
 There, one can find a diverse selection of fishing opportunities.
 The South Platte winds through lush, grassy meadows and cuts deep through canyons filled with large boulders.
-The area is home to Charlie Meyers State Wildlife Area, named after the newspaper columnist who highlighted and championed the section as an incredible trophy trout destination.
+The area is home to Charlie Meyers State Wildlife Area, named after the newspaper columnist who highlighted and championed the undercut banks and riffles for an incredible trophy trout destination.

-The location of the river is more commonly known as the Dream Stream.
-The Dream Stream is the section of the South Platte between Spinney Mountain Reservoir and Eleven Mile Reservoir.
-These two water bodies offer truly excellent stillwater fishing but add to the mystic of the Dream Stream each spring and fall.
+The section of river is more commonly known as the Dream Stream.
+The Dream Stream is where the South Platte is between Spinney Mountain Reservoir and Eleven Mile Reservoir.
+These two water bodies offer truly excellent stillwater fishing but add to the mysticism of the Dream Stream each spring and fall.
 This time of year is when Eleven Mile's largest fish make their annual migration into the river to spawn.
 It is during this time that anglers have the best chance to catch the trout of a lifetime.
 During these times, drifting egg patterns or stripping a large, articulated streamer under the banks that the river carves can be very productive.